vinci1it2000/schedula/README.rst

     --more-output    Output also per-vehicle output-files.
     --no-warn-gui    Does not pause batch-run to report inconsistencies.
     --plot-workflow  Open workflow-plot in browser, after run finished.
+    --depth=INTEGER  Limit the number of sub-dispatchers plotted (no limit by default).
     -f, --force      Overwrite template/sample excel-file(s).
     -v, --verbose    Print more verbosely messages.